lukkasz323/chat_cli/README.md

 # About
-A CLI (Command-line Interface) Chat Client.
+A CLI (Command-line Interface) Chat client / server.

 # How to run
 ## Client